sghpjuikit/player/app/documentation/README.md

 ## Installation bundle

 - Is `VLC` be bundled?
+No.
-No. It will be auto-discovered if proper version is installed on the operating system.
-Otherwise user has to set it up.
+It will be auto-discovered if proper version is installed on the operating system.

-- Does application without `VLC` set up support any playback?
-No. It could (using its internal `javafx.media` playback implementation), but at this point this feature is old and costly to support.
-Perhaps in the future.
+Otherwise user will be prompted to let the application setup `VLC` automatically or asked to do it on his own.

 - Are (`Java`) libs bundled?
 Yes.
 They have to be.

 - Is `Java` bundled?
-No. Perhaps in the future.
-Reason: it is too big for release bundle and I have no time to investigate licencing and `JDK` vs `JRE` stuff (the application needs `JDK` to run).
+No.
+Perhaps in the future.
+Right now there are uncertainties regarding bundle size and licencing.

 - Is `javac` bundled?
+No.
-No. But it is bundled with `JDK`, so practically yes.
+But it is bundled with `JDK`, so practically yes.

 - Is `Kotlin` bundled?
 Yes.
 It is just a lib.

 - Is `kotlinc` bundled?
-No. But it must be present, so we include a discovery/download mechanism to avoid bundling.
-There will be an `use experimental/native kotlinc` option, although right now `ekotlinc` has a bug and can not be used for our needs.
+No.
+It is automatically setup by the application.

 - Are plugins bundled?
 Yes.
-Because no user supplied plugin support is implemented yet, all plugins are provided internally in the `Player.jar`.
+Because no user supplied plugin support is not implemented yet, all plugins are provided internally in the `Player.jar`.
 In the future, some of them will become external/user modifiable.

 - Are widgets bundled?
 Yes.
 All are external/user modifiable.
 The application has proper API and UX to handle if user removes a widget (or all of them).
 Of course some are essential for proper functionality (e.g., `Playback`, `Playlist`).

 - Are templates be bundled?
 Yes.
 These are called initial templates.
-Some are in the `app/templates` directory, pure container types are provided internally in `Player.jar`.
+Some are in the `app/templates` directory, some are bundled internally in `Player.jar`.

 - What launchers are bundled?
-`.jar`, `.exe`, `.sh`.
-Maybe `.bat` in the future.
+`.jar`, console `.exe`, gui `.exe`, `.sh`.
 All provide the same functionality.

 And with that:

 - Is application be usable once user downloads it?
 No, `JDK` is missing so it will not start at all. `VLC` is missing so playback will not be possible.

 - Is this application be portable?
 Yes, on all platforms.
-See _Privacy_ for details
+See [Privacy](#privacy-&-security) for details

 - Is there an installation wizzard to avoid extra installation steps?
 No. Perhaps in the future.